justinwon777/HumanCompanions/README.md

 ## Known Issues

 - Rare crash when companion is hit by an arrow.
 Please report details if seen.
+- They will permanently despawn if you get too far away from them
 - When a companion dies, sometimes it drops a duplicate of an item or doesn't drop an item in its inventory at all.
 - Archers sometimes shoot at nothing after killing a mob.
 Use clear button to clear target.
 - When knights break their sword, it will show it's stil equipping.
 Reload game to fix.